Enabling the African Innovator

 If you’ve ever been to a hackathon then you know how the rush flows!
 It’s so many ideas that have to be implemented quickly.
 Through the e-commerce and marketplace ideas, we finally stumbled on something we felt comfortable with – reward-based crowdfunding.

 Why reward-based crowdfunding?
-We realised through some online research that it was a niche that hadn’t fully been explored Pan-Africa.
+We realised through some online research that it was a niche that hadn’t fully been explored across Africa.
 The research showed that crowdfunding of different niches had worked round the world and for some weird reason the most popular reward-based crowdfunding platforms like Kickstarter and Indiegogo didn’t allow people resident in Africa to start campaigns.

-Images of the hackathon issues
+Images of wedeydo hackathon screens

 Talking to real users